pretis/flexpret/sdk/bootloader/README.md

 ## Static loading

 The bootloader will be compiled with an application placed directly after the bootloader.
-This is mostly for testing/debugging purposes - if the application is, e.g., `../blinky`, it will be easy to confirm that the bootloader and FPGA is behaving well.
+This is mostly for testing/debugging purposes - if the application is, e.g., `blinky`, it will be easy to confirm that the bootloader and FPGA is behaving well.

 ## Dynamic loading

 The bootloader can dynamically load an application from UART.
 This will overwrite the currently loaded application.

-Note that this application MUST be compiled with an offset in its start address, which can be done by setting the `START_ADDR` variable in the makefile equal to the size of the bootloader.
-One way of doing this is `wc -l bootloader.mem` multiplied with four.
-This is automated in the `Makefile` in this folder - feel free to see how it's done there.
+Note that this application MUST be compiled with an offset in its start address; this is done automatically when the `TARGET` cmake variable is set to `fpga`.
+To verify correct bahavior, you may inspect the generated `.dump` file and check that the `_start` function has a non-zero address.

 ## Load configuration